-This is one of the cheapest ways to get to Japan using miles.
+This is one of the cheapest ways to fly business class to get to Japan using miles.
 The trick is timing it right, as ANA carves out different pricing during low (L), regular (R), and high (H) travel seasons.
 Even if you can't make something work in the low season, a regular redemption jumps to just 85,000 miles roundtrip – or 90,000 in the high season.

-After some recent hikes, these ANA redemptions now also pass on some substantial fees at around $980 apiece … though fortunately, they're set to decrease soon.
-But that's still a decent price to pay when you're flying in lie-flat seats all the way to Japan and back for 75,000 miles total – or 85,000 miles during the “regular” season.
+ANA passes on some cash surcharges, but those have been decreasing lately: These days, you'll pay roughly $475 total in taxes and fees for a roundtrip.
+Come Aug.
+1, that will drop even more.
+Either way, that's still a decent price to pay when you're flying in lie-flat seats all the way to Japan and back for 75,000 miles total – or 85,000 miles during the “regular” season.

 Check out our guide on how to fly to Japan in business class for the price of economy!

 How to do it: There's one surefire way to earn ANA Mileage Club miles: You want some American Express Membership Rewards points.